"Nomina si nescis, perit et cognito rerum"

 Dimerias: Habit & Habitat

-Tufted habit of Dimerias (Annuals)
+The tufted habit of Dimerias (Annuals)

-Most of the Dimerias (80 %) are annuals, majority of which are laterite-loving, where as perennials prefer rocky crevices along mixed forest margins, rarely in high altitude meadows, or wet sandy plains along water courses.
+Most of the Dimerias (80 %) are annuals, the majority of which are laterite-loving, where as perennials prefer rocky crevices along mixed forest margins, rarely in high altitude meadows, or wet sandy plains along water courses.
 Monsoon plays a major role in the establishment and diversity of Dimeriinae in general.
 The humid tropical wet climate favours the successful growth, maximum diversity and endemism in Peninsular India.

 • Annuals: Solitary (or few); Many & Tufted; Branched & Matforming